subvisual/subvisual.com/src/posts/2020-09-11-announcing-alchemy-conf.md

 together, to share and learn, experience, and network.
 From the attendees to the speakers, we want everybody to feel like Alchemy Conf is a little bit of their own.
 This is why we want to fully commit to transparency. **We will be making a transparency report containing the expenses and earnings of the conference.
-Any profit that may arise will be given back to the community.**
+Should any profit come of this, it will be given back to the community: we will be splitting it amongst the speakers and charitable organizations.**

 ## The Road to Alchemy Conf